jacobxperez/rams/README.md

 ### Compile

-On your terminal run these scripts to compile build
+On your terminal run these scripts to compile

--   `npm run docs` locally runs documentation on your default browser
+-   `npm run docs` locally runs documentation
--   `npm run dev` serve current build on your default browser
+-   `npm run dev` serve current development build
 -   `npm run watch` watch for changes but does not start server
--   `npm run build` make current build and exits
+-   `npm run build` make current build but does not start server
--   `npm run public` makes build and sets url to "/" can be changed on [package.json](https://github.com/jacobxperez/rams/blob/master/package.json)
+-   `npm run public` makes public build and sets url to "/" can be changed on [package.json](https://github.com/jacobxperez/rams/blob/master/package.json)

 ### Examples